 Here are some of the basics to understanding horse coat colors.

-There are only two basic horse coat colors, black and chestnut.
-From these two colors stem the wide variety of color modifications, dilutions and white patterns we see today in domestic and feral horses the world over.
+There are four basic horse coat colors: black, chestnut, bay and brown.
+From these stem the wide variety of color modifications, dilutions and white patterns we see today in domestic and feral horses the world over.

-There are at least six known genes which modifying base colors, including grey, bay, seal brown, mealy, sooty and flaxen.
-The can also affect other modifiers, dilutions and white patterns creating a range of each coat color.
+There are several genes which modify base colors, including mealy, sooty and flaxen.
+The can also affect other modifiers, dilutions and white patterns creating an even wider range of each coat color.

 There is a number of dilutions that affect color, including dun, silver, champagne and cream.
 They have an effect on bases, modified colors, other dilutions and can be double diluted for more extreme expressions.